 You might live within eyesight of a premier national park with hundreds of square miles of mountain wilderness, waterfalls, charismatic wildlife, pristine beaches, wildflowers in the spring, blazing foliage in the fall – hey, this is the cosmic photo destination we’re talking about after all – and you would still feel as if you were missing out on something else somewhere else.
 It would be far too easy to dismiss this urge as a naive grass-is-always-greener impulse since the grass might really be greener on the other side of the proverbial fence.
-Maybe the grass over there isn’t even green at all, but some other hue you’ve never seen or even considered.
-Or maybe it’s wild and untamed, unlike the neatly manicured turf in your tidy neighborhood with which you’re accustomed.
+Maybe the grass over there isn’t even green at all, but a different hue you’ve never seen or even considered.
+Or perhaps it’s wild and untamed, unlike the neatly manicured turf in your tidy neighborhood with which you’re accustomed.
 Then again – sticking with the working metaphor here – maybe it’s not really about the grass at all but the journey in getting there.

-You know, it’s the journey, not the destination.
+You know.
+It’s the journey, not the destination?